Leioproctus boltoni: Description

 L. boltoni is solitary mining bee.
-Adults are between 7.7 to 11.8 millimetres in length, with the females being more robust and the males more slight.
+Adults are between 7.7 and 11.8 millimetres long.
+Females are more robust than males.
 Both the female and male are similarly coloured, but the head of female generally has 12 antennal segments while the male has 13.
 All adults are black, with an orthognathous head.
 The bee's pronotum is fixed to the mesothorax, the pronotal lobe covers the spiracle and is not connected with the tegula.
 The mesosoma includes all parts of thoracic and first true abdominal segment, as the first real abdominal part is connected to the metathorax.
 This species has a short tongue and has enlarged ocelli.
 Females have an external pollen-carrying apparatus (the scopa) and in summer they can often be seen carrying pollen.

 The larvae of the species is easily differentiated from the adults, as larvae have a white or almost white body and are without legs.
 The obvious character of pupae is that their surface colour progresses from pearly white to black as they grow.
 The colour results from mature features gradually developing under the pupal skin.